hust20206205/solutions/document/README.md

 [[Declarative Design]] A form of programming in which a precise description of properties actually controls the software.
 An executable specification.

-[[Deep Model]] An incisive expression of the primary concerns of the domain experts and their most relevant knowledge.
-A deep model sloughs off superficial aspects of the domain and naive interpretations.

 [[Design Pattern]] A description of communicating objects and classes that are customized to solve a general design problem in a particular context.
 (Gamma et al. 1995, p.
 3)